Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 As described above _Beef_ has a set of pre-defined (out-of-the-box) [Scripts](#Scripts) and [Templates](#Templates).
 These do not have to be used, or additional can be added, where an alternate code-generation outcome is required.

-To avoid the need to clone the solution, and update, add the `Templates` and `Scripts` folders into the console application and embed the required resources.
+To avoid the need to clone the solution and update, add the `Templates` and `Scripts` folders into the new console application and embed the required resources.
 The underlying `Beef.CodeGen.Core` will probe the embedded resources and use the overridden version where provided, falling back on the _Beef_ version where not overridden.

 One or more of the following options exist to enable personalization.